 Executive coaching with itd

 The service of executive coaching is ideal for helping any individual develop their approach in specific situations.
-The conversation is as confidential as the coachee (the person being coached is called the coachee) wants it to be.
+The conversation is as confidential as the coachee (the person being coached) wants it to be.

 Although there may not always be a formal agenda, there will be a clear objective given by the coachee.
 This is likely to be something along the lines of, ‘I need to be better at…’, ‘I need help in these situations…’ or ‘I want to improve my skills in a particular area.’